 For recent overviews of literature and theoretical conceptualizations of citizen-politician linkages, particularly in view of the provision of targeted benefits in contingent exchange relations, see the following texts all of which have copious references both to classics in the field as well as to recent empirical research:

-- Susan Stokes, “Political Clientelism,” pp. 604-27 in Carles Boix and Susan Stokes, eds., The Oxford Handbook of Comparative Politics.
+- Stokes, Stokes.
+“Political Clientelism,” pp. 604-27 in Carles Boix and Susan Stokes, eds., The Oxford Handbook of Comparative Politics.
 Oxford: Oxford University Press, 2007.

-- Pellicer, Miquel, Eva Wegner, Markus Bayer, and Christian Tischmeier.
+- Pellicer, Miquel and Eva Wegner, Markus Bayer, and Christian Tischmeier.
 “Clientelism from the Client‘s Perspective: A Framework Based on a Systematic Review of Ethnographic Literature.”
 In ECPR Workshop: Political Clientelism in the 21st Century: Theory and Practice, Nicosia, 2018.

 - Hicken, Allen and Noah L. Nathan.
 “Clientelism’s red herrings: Dead ends and new directions in the study of non-programmatic politics.”
 Annual Review of Political Science (2019).

 - González-Ocantos, Ezequiel and Virginia Oliveros.
 “Clientelism in Latin America” in Prevost G. and H. Vanden (eds.)
 The Encyclopedia of Latin American Politics.
 Oxford: Oxford University Press, 2019.

 - Kitschelt, Herbert.
 “Clientelism.”
 In The SAGE Handbook of Political Science, 479-498.
 London: SAGE Publications Ltd, 2020